harini-r-diggibyte/SQL-Assignments/README.md

 Perform the below tasks on the created table :

-  - 1. Find total amount exported to each country of each product.
+  -  Find total amount exported to each country of each product.

-  - 2.Perform unpivot function on output of question 1.
+  -  Perform unpivot function on output of above question.